ryanfaerman/rya.nwitty.com/source/articles/2014-08-06-coral-springs-a-fractured-community.html.markdown

 date: 2014-08-06 22:57 UTC
 tags: community, religion
 ---
 I've been working on this post for a few weeks now -- even longer in my head.
-This is a very difficult topic for me to post publicly but I feel compelled.
-There are too many rumors and half-truths floating about in the my community; I can't sit idly by while a problem festers.
+This is a difficult topic for me to post but I feel compelled.
+There are too many rumors and half-truths floating about in the my community; I can't sit by while a problem festers.

-I've written this mostly so there is at least a record of where I stand on things and maybe even a little bit of the why too.
+I've written this so there is at least a record of where I stand on things and maybe even a little bit of the why too.

 ## Some Background

 I live in Coral Springs and have been part of the [Chabad community](http://www.coralspringschabad.org) for many years.
-I've lived in the city for longer, but my family and I really starting getting closer to Judaism about 15 years ago; before going to the Chabad, we attended a local reform temple.
+I've lived in the city for longer, but my family and I really started getting close to Judaism about 15 years ago.
+Before going to the Chabad, we attended a local reform temple.

-The story, as I mostly understand it, started when my Dad found his Father's tefillin and wanted to put them on.
+The story, as I understand it, started when my Dad found his Father's tefillin and wanted to put them on.
 He asked the Rabbi of the reform temple and the Rabbi didn't know how.

 Coral Springs, like most cities, doesn't have much competition in the way of observant jewry.
 It's either Chabad or nothing.
 That's a subject of another discussion -- it's neither good nor bad, it just is.

 My Dad went over the the Chabad (it was just down the street) and they not only knew how, they helped him.
-The Rabbis were open and warm, the community close, and we were hooked.
+The Rabbis were open and warm, the community close, and we got hooked.

 The rest as they say was history.
-We grew closer, I ended up going to a [jewish day school](https://www.edline.net/pages/Hebrew_Academy_CommunitySchool), we made the home kosher, and ultimately, I'm now a Torah-observant Jew with my own kosher home.
+We grew closer to judaism.
+I went to a jewish day school.
+We made our home kosher.
+And now I'm now a Torah-observant Jew with my own kosher home.

 My family helped establish this community and we helped fund the construction of the building.

 Growing up and becoming closer to Judaism in this community gives me a unique perspective to criticize it.

 ## Noticing the Change
-The community has been transforming from one of outreach and warmth to one of severity and closed-mindedness.
+The community transformed from one of outreach and warmth to one of severity and closed-mindedness.
 I know this didn't happen overnight.
 It has been a gradual process.
 I was just too involved with my own life and self-delusions (we all have them) to notice until it has gotten so far gone that I couldn't help but notice.

 Instead of an environment of acceptance and growth where whatever you're doing is better than what you were, new-comers are insulted and demeaned.
 I know this is true because I invited a friend of mine to come join the minyan during Succot.